 What other circumstances -- not included in the non-exclusive list in the URS Procedure 1.2.6.3 -- have led your Examiners to determine that the domain was registered and being used in bad faith?
 Here is the relevant text:

 URS Procedure 1.2.6.3: that the domain was registered and is being used in bad faith.
 A non-exclusive list of circumstances that demonstrate bad faith registration and use by the Registrant include: a.
 Registrant has registered or acquired the domain name primarily for the purpose of selling, renting or otherwise transferring the domain name registration to the complainant who is the owner of the trademark or service mark or to a competitor of that complainant, for valuable consideration in excess of documented out-of pocket costs directly related to the domain name; or b.
 Registrant has registered the domain name in order to prevent the trademark holder or service mark from reflecting the mark in a corresponding domain name, provided that Registrant has engaged in a pattern of such conduct; or c.
 Registrant registered the domain name primarily for the purpose of disrupting the business of a competitor; or d.
 By using the domain name Registrant has intentionally attempted to attract for commercial gain, Internet users to Registrant’s web site or other on-line location, by creating a likelihood of confusion with the complainant’s mark as to the source, sponsorship, affiliation, or endorsement of Registrant’s web site or location or of a product or service on that web site or location.

+Comment from Brian Beckham: Providers may not know the answer, as the question is really asking about things an examiner is looking at.

+Comment from Renee Fossen: Requires the Provider to review decisions and potentially, party submissions to draw its own inferences as to what led the examiner to make a determination.

 (To ADNDRC) Has any Complainant expressed any difficulty with regard to the 500 words limit set for the Complaint?